tothemoon-org/extension-blocks/spec.md

   Size is once again the metric to be used for calculating fees/dos limits/etc.
 - The concept of `sigops cost` remains present for future soft-forkable and upgradeable DoS limits.
-- Any extended transaction MUST have a version with the 31st bit set to `1`.
+- Any extended transaction MUST have a version with the highest bit set.
-  Transaction version 2 on the extension chain would exist as `(1 << 30) | 2`.
+  Transaction version 2 on the extension chain would exist as `(1 << 31) | 2`.
   This bit MUST NOT be used in canonical chain transactions.
 This is to provide an easy non-contextual way of identifying extension chain transactions.